 She is passionate about empowering the workforce with the right skills and time to do quality improvement for the benefit of patients, carers and staff.

 As shared in our most recent Impact Review, there has been lots of patient safety improvement delivered in the last year.
 She is particularly proud of the improvement work underway in Maternity and Neonatal services as the impact on babies and families when things go wrong can be unimaginable.
-Our work with Integrated Care Systems on the implementation of the new Patient Safety Incidence Response Framework (PSIRF) will enable organisations to co-create QI projects to really tackle the big safety problems in each system.
+Our work with Integrated Care Systems on the implementation of the new Patient Safety Incident Response Framework (PSIRF) will enable organisations to co-create QI projects to really tackle the big safety problems in each system.

 Caroline holds a postgraduate diploma in leadership and management in public services and is an Institute for Healthcare Improvement (IHI) Improvement Advisor.